-In Inca time people ate maca as food everyday.
+In Inca time people ate maca as food every day.
 They also eat this root to this day cooked or roasted, as porridge or jam.
-However, occasionally, there is a report from people outside of Peru which report some side effects such as diarrhea and/or gas problems.
+However, occasionally, there is a report from people outside of Peru which report some side effects such as diarrhoea and/or gas problems.
 Some believe that if a person feels sick when taking maca, it is because the body is detoxing the waste (it means the healing process starts) and one may experience sudden weakness or fatigue.
 So far, there have not been any serious contra-indications.
 Anyhow, it is recommended to consult a health practitioner if there are any important issues (especially if pregnant, nursing or with serious medical history).

 - Rapid heartbeat.

 - When using maca with coffee or other stimulants it can sometimes make people feel “hyper.”